LennonLab/Emergence/README.md

 Individual based modeling of ecological dynamics in complex systems.

 #Purpose
 Much of Earth’s biodiversity is at the mercy of currents.
-Environments that flow or turn over constrain the time that individuals have to grow and reproduce.
-This principle underpins the use of experimental and engineered bioreactors, where residence time (volume / flow rate) is used to control growth and biomass.
+Environments that flow or turn over constrain growth and reproduction.
+This principle underpins experimental and engineered bioreactors, where residence time (volume / flow rate) is used to control growth and biomass.
-Though residence time is implicated as a driver of biodiversity in natural systems, it is unclear how residence time governs biodiversity when the many facets of ecological complexity can overwhelm the effect of a single variable.
+While residence time is implicated as a driver of biodiversity in natural systems, it is unclear how residence time governs biodiversity when the many facets of ecological complexity can overwhelm the effect of a single variable.

 The code in this repository was developed to test predictions how ecosystem residence time constrains the size, assembly, and structure of ecological communities.
 The modeling is individual-based, probabilistic, eco-evolutionary, information intensive, and it self-assembles.
 Let's break that down...